The Center for Social Reform, Equity and Innovation

-The Center for Children and Families (CCF) is a policy and practice institute with a mission to improve the health and well-being of African American children and families.
-CCF is guided by the Afrocentric perspective in providing direct practice, training, research, and policy commentaries to practitioners and stakeholders related to health, mental health, and community practice.
+The Center for Social Reform, Equity and Innovation (CSREI) is a policy and practice institute with a mission to improve the health and well-being of African American children and families.
+CSREI is guided by the Afrocentric perspective in providing direct practice, training, research, and policy commentaries to practitioners and stakeholders related to health, mental health, and community practice.

-The WMYJSSW Center for Children and Families is framed around interdisciplinary initiatives related to health, mental health and practice in a service capacity to community stakeholders and change agents.
-CCF serves as the connective tissue between scholars, practitioners, change agents and the community using models of change that are value critical, participatory and sustainable.
+The WMYJSSW Center for Social Reform, Equity and Innovation is framed around interdisciplinary initiatives related to health, mental health and practice in a service capacity to community stakeholders and change agents.
+The Center serves as the connective tissue between scholars, practitioners, change agents and the community using models of change that are value critical, participatory and sustainable.

 Projects and Initiatives